 \subsection{Background and motivation}

 Slope stable rigid vector bundles on polarized $K3$ surfaces exist in abundance (the single necessary condition on the Chern character is the one coming from the equality $\chi(S,F^{\vee}\otimes F)=2$, valid for a simple rigid vector bundle $F$ on a $K3$ surface), and they are determined up to isomorphism by their Chern character.
-Recently there has been substantial progress in understanding slope stable rigid vector bundles on polarized HK varieties of type $K3^{[n]}$, see~\cite{ogfascimod,og-rigidi-su-k3n}.
-In the present paper we deal with the analogous problem for HK fourfolds of Kummer type.
-We prove existence and uniqueness of slope stable vector bundles $\cF$ with $r(\cF)=4$, $ c_1(\cF)= h$, $\Delta(\cF)=c_2(M)$ on a general polarized HK fourfold $(M,h)$ of Kummer type such that $q_M(h)\equiv -6\pmod{16}$ and $\divisore(h)=2$, or $q_M(h)\equiv -6\pmod{144}$ and $\divisore(h)=6$, and moreover that such bundles are rigid.
-Here $q_M$ is the Beauville-Bogomolov-Fujiki (BBF for short) quadratic form of $M$ and $\divisore(h)$ is the divisibility of $h$, i.e.~the positive generator of the ideal in $\ZZ$ given by $q_M(h,H^2(X;\ZZ))$
+Recently there has been substantial progress in understanding slope stable rigid vector bundles on polarized hyperk\"ahler (HK) varieties of type $K3^{[n]}$; see~\cite{ogfascimod,og-rigidi-su-k3n}.
+In the present paper, we deal with the analogous problem for HK fourfolds of Kummer type.
+We prove the existence and uniqueness of slope stable vector bundles $\cF$ with $r(\cF)=4$, $ c_1(\cF)= h$, $\Delta(\cF)=c_2(M)$ on a general polarized HK fourfold $(M,h)$ of Kummer type such that $q_M(h)\equiv -6\pmod{16}$ and $\divisore(h)=2$, or $q_M(h)\equiv -6\pmod{144}$ and $\divisore(h)=6$, and moreover that such bundles are rigid.
+Here $q_M$ is the Beauville--Bogomolov--Fujiki (BBF for short) quadratic form of $M$, and $\divisore(h)$ is the divisibility of $h$, \textit{i.e.}, the positive generator of the ideal in $\ZZ$ given by $q_M(h,H^2(X;\ZZ))$

-The results are limited to rank $4$ because of a technical issue which probably can be overcome in order to obtain results for vector bundles on HK fourfolds of Kummer type for all ranks of the form $r_0^2/g$ where $g:=\gcd\{r_0,3\}$, and presumably also for vector bundles on HK varieties of Kummer type of arbitrary dimension.
-We did not make an extra effort to get a more general result because we believe that the rank $4$ case is already quite interesting, in particular it might lead to an explicit description of a locally complete family of polarized HK fourfolds of Kummer type.
+The results are limited to rank $4$, but one should be able to obtain analogous results for vector bundles on HK fourfolds of Kummer type for all ranks of the form $r_0^2/g$, where $g:=\gcd\{r_0,3\}$, and also for vector bundles on HK varieties of Kummer type of arbitrary dimension.
+We believe that the rank $4$ case is already quite interesting; in particular, it might lead to an explicit description of a locally complete family of polarized HK fourfolds of Kummer type.